disusered/blog/src/content/blog/phoenix-with-typescript.md

 We can see that the bundler has certain options set, such as the target and output directory.
 All modern JavaScript syntax is supported by esbuild, but newer syntax might not be supported by certain browsers.
 By setting `--target=es2017`, we tell esbuild to convert newer syntax to older syntax [as appropriate](https://esbuild.github.io/content-types/#javascript).
 We can also see that the input file will be `app.js`, when we migrate to TypeScript we will have to change this to `app.ts`.

-ESBuild supports TypeScript out of the box, so we don't need to install any additional dependencies.
+esbuild supports TypeScript out of the box, so we don't need to install any additional dependencies.
 We can rename `app.js` to `app.ts` and update the configuration to use `app.ts` as the input file.

 ```bash
 # Rename app.js to app.ts